addcninblue/codeology/README.md

 brew install mysql
 ```

-Finally, install the gems necessary for development, testing, and deployment:
+Finally, install the gems necessary for development, testing, and deployment ([install bundler](https://bundler.io) if you do not have it):

 ```
 bundle install